AbinEast/Perfume-Shop-Web-JS/README.md

 # Local Face - Premium Fragrance Store
 **Local Face** is a luxurious, fully responsive front-end e-commerce website designed for a premium perfume brand.
-It features a modern dark-themed UI with gold accents, smooth scroll animations, and a fully functional shopping cart simulation using
+It features a modern dark-themed UI with gold accents, smooth scroll animations, and a fully functional shopping cart simulation using LocalStorage.

 ## Key Features